What's New on Arizonensis?

 Intricate tunnels in the sandy terrain below is where these

 mammals stay during the heat of the day: Desert Pocket Mouse

 Where there is deep sand along canyon bottoms, look for

 - Nov.
 24th, 2013

-Birds are mostly much easier to photograph than mammals.
+Birds are mostly much easier to photograph than mammals, however,

-Ladder-backed Woodpeckers often are obscured by dense thickets of branches: Ladder-backed Woodpecker
+Ladder-backed Woodpeckers prefer to hide in dense thickets of branches: Ladder-backed Woodpecker

 - Dec.
 22nd, 2013

 Remembering the blistering hot days of summer when I escaped to

 Three kinds of deer are found in Arizona including the White-tail Deer